KlimentPaskalev27/Typescript-Finance-Logger/README.md

 # Typescript Finance Logger
 An exercise project aiming to put into practice the main Typescript concepts, functionality and syntax.
+This project does not aim to apply CSS further than the required to allow basic usability.

 ## How to use the app
 You can spin up the `index.html` file in VS Code with the Live Server extension.